-We permit our model to learn accurately the user-to-user relations since it achieves higher MRR and AUC scores according to the presented performance in table:\ref{table:graphemb}, specifically the multi-relational graph (combination of social interactions) with the embedding size equal to 150.
+We permit our model to learn accurately the user-to-user relations since it achieves higher MRR and AUC scores according to the presented performance in Table \ref{table:graphemb}.
+Specifically, the multi-relational graph as a combination of social interactions has an embedding size equal to 150.